 |April 12th||April 23rd||April 30th|

 How Can I Speed Up My Refund?

 Here are three tips to help speed up receipt of your income tax refund.

 - Keep your tax records organized.
 Being organized will help you file your tax return sooner while also avoiding mistakes that could delay processing of your return.
 For example, store all of your tax documents — such as W-2 and 1099 forms and documentation supporting itemized deductions — in one central location so they’re easy to locate when you need them.

 - Use tax preparation software.
 Tax prep software can greatly simplify and streamline the tax filing process.
 These programs not only include all of the IRS forms and schedules you’ll need, but they also help ensure that you follow all the current tax laws and take advantage of every potential deduction, which could boost your tax refund.

 - File your return electronically and choose direct deposit of your refund.
 As detailed above, filing your return electronically and choosing to receive your refund via direct deposit instead of a check in the mail will accelerate your refund considerably.
 With e-filing and direct deposit, your refund could be in your bank account less than two weeks after the IRS accepts your return.

 How Can I Check the Status of My Refund?

-You can check on the status of your tax refund after you file your tax return by visiting the Refund Status page on the IRS website.
+You can check on the status of your tax refund after you file your tax return by visiting the Where’s My Refund? page on the IRS website.
 You’ll need to know your Social Security number, filing status and dollar amount of your refund in order to get a status update.
 You can use this page about 24 hours after filing your tax return electronically or a month after mailing in a paper tax return.

 Be sure to speak with a tax advisor if you have more detailed questions about your tax return.